LISTEN TO THIS ARTICLE:

-The disorders in this category make up the most modern understanding of what was traditionally called “manic-depression.”
+The types of Bipolar Disorder make up the most modern understanding of what was traditionally called “manic-depression.”
 People with bipolar disorders experience mood swings that send them from excited, amped-up highs to exhausted, depressed lows, and everything in between.

 We all experience natural variations in our moods.
 Some days we awake feeling more positive and energetic than others; it is a normal part of life.
 However, some people experience much more severe extremes.
 These extremes are mania, hypomania, and major depression.